lu-w/topllet/README.md

 # Topllet

-Topllet is a Description Logic reasoner for answering Metric Temporal Conjunctive Queries over OWL2-based Temporal Knowledge Bases.
+Topllet is an engine for answering Metric Temporal Conjunctive Queries over OWL2-based Temporal Knowledge Bases.
 Topllet is a fork of Openllet v2.6.6.

 ## Table of Contents